Recreational Vehicles

 3. an approval mark issued under section 10 of the Act;

-(2) An approval mark under subsection (1) (c) signifies compliance with requirements in respect of fire and electrical shock hazards only.
+(2) An approval mark under subsection (1) (c) signifies compliance with requirements in respect to fire and electrical shock hazards only.

 Interpretation: